oliwerhelsen/dropletapi/README.md

 Features
 --------

+-- DROPLETS
 * Create new Droplet
 * Retrieve an existing Droplet by id
 * List all Droplets in your account
 * Delete a Droplet by id
+* Retrieve a list of all kernels available to a Dropet
+* Retrieve snapshots for a Droplet
+* Retrieve backups for a Droplet
+* Retrieve actions for a Droplet

 API
 ---